The Best Way to Make Your Van Into a Simple Camper

 You need at least one cooler

-When you're on the road for a couple of days, you need at least one cooler to keep your stuff from getting cooked before its time.
+When you're on the road for a couple of days, you need at least one cooler to keep your stuff cool.
 I take along two coolers and a whole bunch of ice packs.
 I use the non-electric cooler for my own stuff and the electric cooler when I catch some trout or salmon.
-I love to go fishing in between sheep inspection.
+I love to go fish between sheep inspection.

-The below looks exactly like the electric cooler I use.
-These coolers can either run on your car battery through a cigarette lighter or on electricity when I'm at a camping site.
-Koolatron P25 26-Quart FunKool Cooler
+The Koolatron P25 26-Quart FunKool Cooler looks like the electric cooler I use.
+These coolers can either run on your car battery or on electricity.

 Ice Packs - You'll Need More Than One